Can Golf Be Self-Taught?

 It’s Not Just The Golf Swing

-Playing golf isn’t just about the golf swing.
+Playing golf isn’t just about the golf swing or the grip.
 There are lots of other things to learn in order to play golf:

 - Bunker Play